cutterbuck/python-sets-readme-jake/README.md

 #### Union

-Let's say we have one set representing streets found in New York City and another containing streets found in Boston.
+Let's say we have one set of streets found in New York City and another of streets found in Boston.
 How can we collect all of the streets in New York City and Boston without double counting the streets that exist in both cities?
-Python provides the ```union()``` method to handle these situations.
+The **Union** of two sets is a set of elements which are in **either** set.
+Use the  ```union()``` method or the ```|``` operator to handle these situations.

 ```python
 nyc = set(["34th St", "125th St", "High Street", "Oak St", "Elm St", "14th St", "Horatio St"])